cloudmaven/documentation/pages/cc/cc_network.md

 require installing some hardware and we indicate cost on the order of magnitude scale.***

-## Here we go
+## AWS

 This page is a stub.
+Our first case study involves a microscope that generates a few GB of data in 15 minutes.
+We need to get that data onto the AWS cloud quickly.

 ## Ports, sockets and tunneling